s-nandi/wasm-explore/wasm-components/README.md

 ```
 wasmtime serve bin/bycargoserver.wasm
 ```
-If you access `localhost:8080/good` you should see a 200-level response code in the browser dev tools `Network` tab Meanwhile if you access `localhost:8080/bad` , you should get a 500-level response code.
+If you access `localhost:8080/good` (or almost any other path) you should see a 200-level response code in the browser dev tools `Network` tab
+Meanwhile if you access `localhost:8080/bad` , you should get a 500-level response code.

 ## Setting up local WASI package dependencies (needed if spinning up a new repo, already checked into this one):